Friday, September 17, 2021

 Freedom Amendments

 II.
-The Congress shall have power to lay and collect taxes, duties, imposts and excises to pay the debts and general operation of the government and provide for the common defense of the United States, provided two-thirds of each house of Congress approves, and two-thirds of each House of Congress approves any bill for increasing revenue, and the spending authority of Congress shall be limited to specific enumerated powers in this Constitution.
-No duties or taxes on importations from foreign nations shall be laid to promote or foster any branch of industry; and all duties, imposts, and excises shall be uniform throughout the United States.
+The Congress shall have power to lay and collect taxes, duties, imposts, and excises for the purpose of paying debts, supporting the operation of the government, and providing for the common defense of the United States.
+No such tax or duty shall be enacted unless approved by two-thirds of each House of Congress, including any bill that increases revenue.
+Congressional spending shall be limited to carrying into execution powers expressly enumerated in this Constitution.
+No duty or tax on imports from foreign nations may be imposed to promote or favor any industry.
+All such taxes and duties shall be uniform throughout the United States.

 III.
 The Congress shall have power to borrow money on the credit of the United States provided two-thirds of each House of Congress approves.

 IV.
-Congress shall have no authority to make any law to regulate the interstate commerce of the people of the United States or law impairing the obligation of contracts or to mandate actions by any individual including those in furtherance of any economic or commercial policy; to abridge the freedom of production, commerce and the voluntary and free exchange of goods and services or to create, or engage in, any business, professional, commercial, financial or industrial enterprise.
+The Congress shall have no authority to make any law to interfere in the commerce of the people of the United States, to impair the obligation of contracts, or to mandate actions by any individual, including those made in furtherance of any economic or commercial policy.
+Congress shall not abridge the freedom of production, commerce, or the voluntary and free exchange of goods and services, nor shall it create, operate, or participate in any business, professional, commercial, financial, or industrial enterprise.
+No court shall defer to any interpretation of law made by any department or agency of the United States when determining the meaning of statutes enacted by Congress.

 V. The Congress shall have power to declare war, provided two-thirds of each House of Congress approves, and every declaration of war shall expire one year thereafter unless two-thirds of each House of Congress shall authorize an additional year, each year thereafter.
 Congress shall have no power to authorize any use of military force by any bill, order, resolution or vote other than a declaration of war, unless actually invaded, or in such imminent danger as will not admit of delay.